carlosfhernandez/civ5-prehistoric/civ5-prehistoric/README-SMALL.txt

 __ UPGRADE __

 You may need to delete the mod cache to make this upgrade work.
-I had to do this once, for some reason, in order to get the new graphics to works.
+I had to do this once in order to get the new graphics to works.

-__ RELEASE NOTES v0.2.4a __
+__ RELEASE NOTES v0.2.5a __
+(include 0.2.4 changes)

 Additions